Open-MSS/Open-MSS.github.io/docs/04_gsoc.md

 ---
 layout: page
-title: GSOC2021 ideas
+title: GSOC ideas
-permalink: /develop/GSOC2021/ideas
+permalink: /develop/GSOC/ideas
 exclude: false
 ---

+# In Preparation

 # Contacting the MSS team
 If you want to contribute to Mission Support System,